fredericplante/arduino-tvout/README.md

 <img src="http://nootropicdesign.com/ve/images/videoExperimenter_01_320x240.jpg" width="50%"/>

-This module will also do VideoIN fuction in low resolution 1 bit color.
+This module will also do VideoIN function, in low resolution 1 bit color.
 Note that it will not work on Arduino Mega256

 **Related project that are not powered by the TVout library**